Some people are of the opinion that dirt bike movies are almost as exciting to watch as actual dirt bike events themselves.

 Jahi Di'Allo Winston, Meek Mill, William Catlett

-"Charm City Kings" is a gripping drama directed by Angel Manuel Soto, inspired by Lotfy Nathan's 2013 documentary "12 O'Clock Boys."
-The film explores the vibrant and perilous dirt-bike culture of Baltimore.
+"Charm City Kings" is an intense and immersive drama helmed by Angel Manuel Soto, drawing inspiration from Lotfy Nathan's acclaimed 2013 documentary, "12 O'Clock Boys."
+The film offers a raw glimpse into Baltimore's dynamic and often dangerous dirt bike subculture.

-Featuring standout performances from Jahi Di'Allo Winston, Meek Mill, Will Catlett, and Teyonah Parris, "Charm City Kings" premiered at the Sundance Film Festival in January 2020.
+The film boasts compelling performances from Jahi Di'Allo Winston, Meek Mill, Will Catlett, and Teyonah Parris.
+Debuting at the Sundance Film Festival in January 2020, "Charm City Kings" left a significant impression on audiences and critics alike.

 DocumentaryActionAdventure